-Japan Taxes and Net Income Calculator
+Japan: Net Income Calculator and Taxes

 When you apply for a job in Japan or change jobs here, like anywhere else, the employer will offer you a gross salary package.
 However, though the gross salary package can give you a feel-good factor, would that be enough for your financial planning?